TheBastionBot/BastionGitHubBot/README.md

 # Comment to send on the user's forthcoming issues in the repository.
 issueWelcomeComment: |
   Thank you for opening this issue.
 A maintainer will get by as soon as possible to address this issue.
   In the mean time, please check out our contributing guidelines to explore other ways you can get involved.

+## Pull Request Welcome Comments ##

+# Comment to send on a user's first pull request in the repository.
+firstPullRequestWelcomeComment: |
+  Thank you for opening this issue.
+A maintainer will get by as soon as possible to address this issue.
+  Since this is your first issue in this repository, please make sure follow the issue template and provide as much detail as possible.

+# Comment to send on the user's forthcoming pull requests in the repository.
+pullRequestWelcomeComment: |
+  Thank you for opening this issue.
+A maintainer will get by as soon as possible to address this issue.
+  In the mean time, please check out our contributing guidelines to explore other ways you can get involved.
 ```